ElemeFE/obsolete-webpack-plugin/README.md

 # Obsolete Webpack Plugin

-A webpack plugin generates a browser-side separate file that detects browser compatibility based on [Browserslist](https://github.com/browserslist/browserslist) and prompts website users to upgrade it, including IE 6.
+A webpack plugin generates a browser-side separate file that detects browser compatibility based on [Browserslist](https://github.com/browserslist/browserslist) and prompts website users to upgrade it.

 ## Getting Started